Comparing Implant Retained Dentures Vs. Conventional Dentures

 Teeth loss has many downsides other than the basic smile loss.
 You’ll experience many facial changes, which drastically change your overall appearance.

-With the loss of teeth, youth bone starts to resorb.
+With the loss of teeth, the youth’s bone starts to resorb.
 It’s the bone that carries the attachment points for many facial muscles.
 Since there’s bone loss, your muscles begin to lose and sag, instantly aging your appearance.

-This loss of support also causes your lips to thin, and they appear less defined than normal.
+This loss of support also causes your lips to thin, and they appear less defined than usual.

 With further bone resorption, your chin may appear more pronounced, resulting in a “witch chin,” further contributing to your aged look.